 As a motorcycle rider, if you have a penchant for riding ATVs, bikes, or wheeled Powersports machines, you will eventually have to bleed your brakes.
-Now, this is a part of your regular motorcycle maintenance routine, that the user manual suggests you perform once or twice a year.
+This is a part of your regular motorcycle maintenance routine that the user manual suggests you perform once or twice a year.

-Brake fluids must be replaced at regular intervals because they degrade with use and over time, which means that your motorcycle’s brake system might not work as well as it did when you first bought the bike.
-Brakes absorb water over time, thereby reducing the boiling point of the brake fluid.
-When you push the brake pedal, this water gets mixed with the brake fluid and cools down your motorcycle’s brakes – resulting in a spongy feeling when braking.
+Your bike’s brake fluid must be replaced at regular intervals because it degrades with use and over time.
+Brake fluid, which is hygroscopic, absorbs water, which means that your motorcycle’s brake system might not work as well as it did when you first bought the bike.
+The absorbed water reduces the boiling point of the brake fluid and can lead to a spongy feeling when braking.

 Consequences of Not Bleeding Motorcycle Brakes

-Brake fluids are hygroscopic, meaning they soak up water from the air.
-The brake fluid absorbs moisture and causes corrosion on the metal and rubber components of your bike’s braking system.
-This includes the brake lines, master cylinders, rubber hoses, hydraulic cylinder pistons, etc. It can hamper the performance of your brakes drastically and cause them to fail when you need them the most.
+Brake fluids absorb water from the air, which can lead to corrosion on the metal and rubber components of your bike’s braking system, including the brake line, master cylinder, rubber hose, hydraulic cylinder piston, etc. This can hamper the performance of your brakes drastically, possibly leading to failure when you need them the most.